hgminh95/blog/content/posts/which-loop-is-faster.md

 ## Compiler Optimization

 Iterating through the data sequentially also makes the compiler's job easier.
-One important optimization is [auto vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization), which will use vector instructions, which operate at multiple elements at a time, potentially speeding up the program multiple times.
+One important optimization is [auto vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization), which will use vector instructions.
+These instructions operate at multiple elements at a time, potentially speeding up the program multiple times.
 You can see it in action in the below examples:

 - GCC: https://godbolt.org/z/GWq55rsTr
 - Clang: https://godbolt.org/z/4Tcsodf8s